Who

 - Wang Xun.
 Unemployment

-the United States. in On the Frontiers of
+issues in the United States. in On the Frontiers

-Science, Volume III: Social and Behavior Sciences (Edited by Xun
+of Science, Volume III: Social and Behavior Sciences

-Wang & Guoli Liu), Beijing, Tsinghua University Press, March
+(Edited by Xun Wang & Guoli Liu), Beijing, Tsinghua

-free and public domain data.
-Social Research Update, Issue 47,
+using free and public domain data.
+Social Research

 - Helen Rosenberg, Anne Statham, Xun Wang.
 Program Evaluation in

-and Guoli Liu (eds).
-On the Frontiers of Science, Volume III:
+Wang and Guoli Liu (eds).
+On the Frontiers of Science, Volume

 - Gene Shackman, Xun Wang (presenter) and Ya-Lin Liu.
 The Global

-Change Research Project: Analysis of Social Construction and Change.
+Social Change Research Project: Analysis of Social Construction

-Thirty Sixth World Congress of the International Institute of
+and Change.
+Thirty Sixth World Congress of the International

-Shared Communication.
-Presented at the 2004 meeting of the New England
+Role of Shared Communication.
+Presented at the 2004 meeting of

-Management in Sino-Foreign Joint Ventures: A Review.
-Working paper #10
+its Management in Sino-Foreign Joint Ventures: A Review.
+Working

-at the David C. Lam Institute for East-West Studies, abstract available
+paper #10 at the David C. Lam Institute for East-West Studies,

-in U.S. and China: A Comparison.
-Presented at the "Being Professors in
+Education in U.S. and China: A Comparison.
+Presented at the

 - Xun Wang (Editor in Chief).
 Chinese Language and Culture

-the United States in the 21st Century.
-Chicago: Chinese Schools
+Education in the United States in the 21st Century.

 - Xun Wang and Bingyao Tang.
 Unemployment Problems in the